 Persuasive design is ten years old as a mainstream UX discipline, and most teams are still misusing it.
-Writing in Smashing Magazine, the author of the original 2015 foundational piece on persuasive patterns returns to audit what held up and what collapsed.
-The core finding: pattern-first gamification, points, badges, and leaderboards, produced short-term lifts and long-term noise.
-Users ignored streaks disconnected from real goals.
-The field that replaced it is called behavioral design, and it is grounded in self-determination theory, which separates extrinsic rewards from intrinsic drivers like autonomy, competence, and relatedness.
+Writing in Smashing Magazine, the original 2015 author returns to audit what held up and what failed.
+The core finding: pattern-first gamification, points, badges, leaderboards, produced short-term lifts and long-term noise.
+Self-determination theory explains why.
+Extrinsic rewards fight intrinsic motivation.
+When the novelty dies, so does the behavior.

 [READ ORIGINAL →]